 - Once the lentils are cooked, add them to the skillet as well, and stir to combine.

 - Continue cooking the mixture over medium-low heat until completely warmed through and thick, stirring occasionally – about 5-10 minutes.

 - Taste and adjust flavor as needed, adding more chili powder and/or cumin for smokiness, salt for saltiness, coconut sugar for sweetness, or worcestershire for depth of flavor.

 - Serve the mixture on toasted buns with sliced onion.
-Best when fresh, though leftover sloppy joe mixture will keep in the refrigerator up to 3 days.
-Reheat in the microwave, or on the stovetop, adding water if the mixture has dried out.
+Best when fresh, though leftover sloppy joe mixture will keep in the refrigerator up to 4-5 days, or in the freezer for 1 month.
+Reheat in the microwave, or on the stovetop, adding water or vegetable broth if the mixture has dried out.

-*Nutrition information is a rough estimate for 1 of 4 servings without a bun.
+*Nutrition information is a rough estimate calculated without a bun.